Who Am I?

 Beyond my clinical training and experiences, I am also a researcher and a college instructor.
 My primary area of research focuses on the impacts (both positive and negative) of technology and technology use on individuals, relationships/couples, and families.
 Some other areas of research include sexuality and sexual orientation, eating disorders, substance abuse and recovery, relationship communication and interactions.
 I have presented my research and expertise on these topics at various state and national professional conferences.

 As an instructor at Texas Tech, I have taught courses on communication, eating disorders, and diversity.
-I have also provided guest lectures on topics such as diversity issues in addiction treatment, alternative approaches to eating disorder treatment, and collaborative therapy.
+I have also provided guest lectures on topics such as diversity issues in addiction treatment, alternative approaches to eating disorder treatment, collaborative therapy, and working with same-sex, transgender, and polyamorous couples.

 Clinically, I have worked at the Family Therapy Clinic seeing clients in the community as well as facilitating an eating disorder group, at the Lubbock County Juvenile Justice Center seeing adolescents, their families, and conducting group therapy, and at the Student Counseling Center at TTU seeing current college students.